onceupon/Bash-Oneliner/README.md

 tmux kill-session -t foo
 ```
 scroll:
-screeen
+(screeen)
 Hit your screen prefix combination (C-a / control+A), then hit Escape.
 Move up/down with the arrow keys (↑ and ↓).

 Redirect output of an already running process in screen:
  (C-a / control+A), then hit 'H'

 store screen output for screen:
 Ctrl+A, Shift+H
 You will then find a screen.log file under current directory.

+(tmux)
+Ctrl-b then \[ then you can use your normal navigation keys to scroll around.
+Press q to quit scroll mode.

 Send command to all panes in tmux:
 ```bash